yash1017/Auto_Pilot/README.md

 # AI AutoPilot

-AI Autopilot is an innovative deep learning project that utilizes computer vision techniques to predict accurate steering angles for autonomous vehicles.
-This repository contains the codebase and model architecture that enables an AI system to autonomously steer a car by analyzing input images captured from a front-facing camera.
+AI Autopilot represents a cutting-edge deep learning initiative that leverages advanced computer vision methodologies to forecast precise steering angles for self-driving automobiles.
+Enclosed within this repository is the comprehensive codebase and model framework that empowers an artificial intelligence system to independently guide a vehicle, utilizing an intricate analysis of input images sourced from a forward-oriented camera.
 ### Demo:
 <img width="491" alt="Screenshot 2023-07-24 225732" src="https://github.com/Dileep-56/AI-AutoPilot/assets/121457201/ee928ecc-db27-402e-b3e3-42d8e245073b">